✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 Is methylene blue safe for long-term use?

 Methylene blue has been used medically for over 130 years, giving it one of the longest safety track records of any synthetic compound.
-At low supplemental doses (0.5-2 mg/kg), research consistently demonstrates excellent tolerability.
-However, long-term supplementation should be discussed with a healthcare provider to ensure appropriate dosing and monitoring.
+At low supplemental doses (0.5–2 mg/kg), research consistently demonstrates excellent tolerability.
+Long-term supplementation should be discussed with a healthcare provider.

 Will methylene blue turn my urine blue?

 Yes, this is a normal and harmless side effect.
 Methylene blue is excreted through the kidneys and will temporarily turn urine a blue or blue-green color.
-This discoloration is not a cause for concern and resolves once supplementation is discontinued.
 It is actually an indicator that the compound is being properly absorbed and metabolized.

 How quickly can I expect to notice cognitive benefits?

 Some users report improved mental clarity and focus within days of starting methylene blue supplementation.
-However, research suggests that the most significant neuroprotective and cognitive benefits develop over weeks to months of consistent use as mitochondrial function improves progressively.
-Individual responses vary based on baseline health status and dosing.
+The most significant neuroprotective and cognitive benefits develop over weeks to months of consistent use as mitochondrial function improves progressively.

 Can methylene blue be taken with other supplements?

 Methylene blue is generally compatible with most common supplements.
 However, it should not be combined with serotonergic medications (SSRIs, SNRIs, MAOIs) due to the risk of serotonin syndrome.
-Always consult with a healthcare provider before combining methylene blue with any medication or supplement regimen.
+Always consult with a healthcare provider before combining methylene blue with any medication.

 What is the connection between methylene blue and anti-aging?